-Nowadays Google is among the most innovative companies all over the world and Android is the most used OS for smartphones, tablets and other devices.
-Google and Android are used every day by millions of people.
+Google is one of the most innovative company in the world and Android is the most used OS for smartphones, tablets and other devices.
+Google and Android used widely all over the world.

-But sometimes it is difficult to use them.
-Users facing with different errors and one of the most common is Android unknown install error 961 in Google Play Store.
-This error occurs when someone is trying to install or update any application from Google Play Store on Android.
-Because of that we decided to help our readers by sharing the solution on how to fix Unknown Install Error 961 in Android Google Play Store.
+But sometimes it is difficult to use them because of some errors.
+Android unknown install error 961 in Google play store sometimes creates problem.
+This happens when someone tries to install or update any app from Google Play Store on Android.
+Lots of problem and errors comes up, so we decided to share the solution for this error below.
+This error is reported by a lot users, so we tried to solve this issue and finally got a method on to fix it.
+So here is a detailed and genuine solution to Fix Unknown Install Error 961 in Android Google Play Store.

-What is the Cause of Unknown Install Error 961 in Android ?
+What Is Unknown Install Error 961 in Android ?

-This error is quite annoying for Android users because the error message pops up whenever you want to install, download or update any app from Google Play Store.
-It can happen with any application, it’s not important whether it’s paid or free.
+This error is quite annoying for Android users as the error message pops up whenever you want to install, download and update any app from Google Play Store.
+It can happen to any application, it’s not important whether it’s paid or free.
 Such error issue can be displayed on your screen during installing, updating or downloading.

 Unknown Error Code During Application Install: “961”.